udacity/frontend-nanodegree-resume/README.md

+# Project Details
 ## How do I complete this project?

-1. Go to the [Javascript Basics course](https://www.udacity.com/course/ud804) and select "View Course Materials."
+1. In this project you will store your resume data in four javaScript objects according to the schema given below.
+As is often the case when leveraging an API, the objects must follow the schema exactly.
+All properties must be present and and have real or fake values.
+Tthe names must match those in the schema (note that object and property names are case-sensitive).
+All property values should be of the data-type given for the property in the schema.
+For example if the data-type is given as an array, it is not acceptable to use a string as a value for that property.
+2. Once you've created your javaScript objects, you will write the code needed to display all of the  resume data contained within these objects in your resume.
+3. All of the HTML code needed to build the resume is stored in `js/helper.js` variables.
+The variable names indicate their function.
+You will replace substrings in these variable string values such as `%data%` and `#` with the data in your javaScript objects, and append or prepend the formatted result to your resume in the appropriate location.
+4. If you need a refresher on JavaScript syntax, go to the [Javascript Basics course](https://classroom.udacity.com/courses/ud804); if you would like to understand how this project is manipulating and traversing the DOM, check out [Intro to jQuery](https://www.udacity.com/course/ud245-nd).
-2. Go through the videos and assignments in this course to learn the JavaScript necessary to build your resume.
+5. Go through the videos and assignments in this course to learn the JavaScript necessary to build your resume.
+6unsure of anything please check with your cohort or private message your cohorts coaches.
+7. Fork the project repo from **[Github](https://github.com/udacity/frontend-nanodegree-resume)** and begin building you resume.
-3. Review your work against the Project Rubric (on the next page).
+8. Review your work against the Project Rubric (on the next page).
-4. When you are satisfied with your project, submit it according to the Submission Instructions on the next page.
+9. When you are satisfied with your project, submit it according to the Submission Instructions on the next page.

 ### By the end:
 Your resume will look something like this